 Tesla wants shareholders to vote again on Musk's $56 billion payout

-Tesla is asking shareholders to vote another time on Elon Musk's $56 billion pay package after a Delaware judge nullified the biggest compensation plan in corporate America.
+Tesla is asking shareholders to vote again on Elon Musk's $56 billion pay package in 2018 after a Delaware judge nullified the biggest compensation plan in corporate America.

 In a proxy filing published Wednesday, the electric-car manufacturer also stated it would hold a vote on moving its state of incorporation to Texas from Delaware.
 Tesla is set to hold its annual shareholders meeting on June 13.